SaiNoxTech/XtremeWorkers/.github/ISSUE_TEMPLATE/hackathon-submission.md

 **Before you post the issue**:
 - [ ] You have followed the issue title format.
-- [ ] You have mentioned the correct labels.
 - [ ] You have provided all the information correctly.
-- [ ] You have read and agree with the terms in the Code Of Conduct
+- [ ] You have read and agree with the terms in the [Code Of Conduct](https://github.com/scaleracademy/hackx-submissions/blob/main/coc.md)
+- [ ] Make sure you have filled this [Google Form](https://bit.ly/hackxprojectsubmisson)